Funded by Senate Bill 1407

 Will a new jail be located close to the new courthouse?

-As the site selection process proceeds, the AOC and the Court may be able to identify and prioritize sites where adjacent space for a future jail may be possible, along with other important criteria.
+As the site selection process proceeds, the Judicial Council and the Court may be able to identify and prioritize sites where adjacent space for a future jail may be possible, along with other important criteria.
 However, a new jail would be the county’s responsibility.

 Will the project hire local contractors and use local suppliers?

 When the project is in architectural design, the state will select a construction manager (currently scheduled for 2012).
 The construction manager will perform local outreach to ensure that qualified local subcontractors and suppliers have the opportunity to bid on construction work when that phase nears.
 Construction is scheduled for fall 2013 through summer 2015.

 Yes.
 All courthouse projects to be funded by SB 1407 are being designed to receive LEED Silver certification by the U.S. Green Building Council.
 This is a national standard for sustainable design, and energy efficiency is among its key criteria.

 What will happen to the current courthouse when the new courthouse is completed?